Cream of Crab Soup Recipe: Maryland’s Grand Prize Winner!

 Maryland Cream of Crab Soup Recipe

-Being born and raised in Maryland, I grew up eating crabs all of my life.
+Being born and raised in Maryland, I grew up a seafood lover, enjoying specifically Maryland blue crabs straight from the Chesapeake Bay.

 I remember the days of my Dad getting a bushel of crabs and the family gathered around the table hammering and picking all night long.